michaelmccuin/PracticalAuditing/README.md

   - Evidence Detail: Recorded key personnel interviews and gathered detailed evidence of policies and procedures for a comprehensive audit trail.

 🚀 Objectives
-  - Validate compliance with NIST 800-53 controls for Media Protection.
+  - Validate compliance with NIST SP 800-53 controls for Media Protection.
   - Provide clear documentation for objective audit conclusions.
   - Enhance the overall cybersecurity posture of information systems and organizations through effective auditing practices.

-🔒 <b>Auditing for a Resilient Future<b>
+🔒 <b>Auditing for a Resilient Future</b>

 <h2>Project Walk-Through:</h2>